 This is a small Ontario town with good health care facilities, a temperate climate and a rural environment, this would be a great place for families to live.

-According to the Discover Delhi website "The citizens enjoy an excellent quality of life.
+I recently read ...
+"The citizens of Delhi enjoy an excellent quality of life.
 There is plenty of affordable housing and property taxes are reasonable.
 When the work day is done, you won’t be spending your time stewing in a traffic jam.

 You could take in a round of golf at Delhi’s own 18-hole golf course, go for an invigorating bike ride with the local cycling club, play soccer or baseball, work out in the fitness centre, visit the nearby beaches of Lake Erie, go fishing, attend a meeting of one of the many service clubs, take a leisurely stroll through town or enjoy the peace and quiet in your own back yard.